 Why Weigh Off?:

 Let’s start with a designer’s point of view.
 Longer, heavier gauge piano strings need larger, heavier hammers to sound good and have sufficient power.
 Shorter, lighter gauge strings need smaller, lighter hammers.
-To make the full range player-friendly, the mechanics can be designed to work well without compensation at the light end and with lead added elsewhere as needed.
+To make the full range player-friendly, the mechanics can be designed to work well without compensation at the light end and with key weights added elsewhere as needed.

 The basic parameters we know.
 Too much compensation hampers key return and system reset (repetition).
 Too little feels harder to play and worsens the mismatch between bass and treble.
 Choices in action geometry, hammer weight, friction, downweight, and upweight push and pull individual action characteristics but all need to exceed a player’s ability to repeat, enhance their ability to control, and remove as many impediments as possible from the flow of their artistic energy.

 Additionally, the manufacturer needs to stay within a carefully calculated budget.
 The most high-end, expensive pianos receive the most well-articulated recipes and the rest live with greater compromise.
 Designers and manufacturers weigh off because they have to – an unfriendly action will not sell.

 For the piano technician, why weigh off?
 One answer is that we’re asked to, not as such generally, but we’re asked to do work that will require it.
 A rebuild gone wrong that we're hired to correct.
 Existing hammers that are too heavy.
 Hammers filed to where they’re too light.
 One well-known manufacturer has gone through periods of accepting extremely loose pinning.
 Adding friction can improve stability, control, and tone, all worthy benefits to the customer.
 But increases in friction will raise downweight and lower upweight.
 The weighoff that worked with their pinning may no longer be acceptable when re-pinned.